 I was invited by Sugiura Sensei to send a few words and images that would help explain what I captured and felt that day and below are the images I have selected.

 There were so many feelings to sort through and so many pictures!
-I hope that these pictures not only convey the beauty of Naka Sensei’s rope, the grace of Shiduki San’s beauty, and the artistry of Sugiura Sensei’s lighting and instruction, but also the feelings of joy and admiration I had for all that helped make it such a special day.
+I hope that these pictures not only convey the beauty of Naka Sensei’s rope, the grace of Shizuki San’s beauty, and the artistry of Sugiura Sensei’s lighting and instruction, but also the feelings of joy and admiration I had for all that helped make it such a special day.

-All that remains is to express my deep thanks and gratitude to Sugiura Sensei, Naka Sensei and Shiduki San for an amazing day and experience and for how much I learned from each of you!
+All that remains is to express my deep thanks and gratitude to Sugiura Sensei, Naka Sensei and Shizuki San for an amazing day and experience and for how much I learned from each of you!

 All images taken by Zetsu at Norio Sugiura’s photo session used with permission.